-What is a Market Maker and How do They Make Money
+What are Market Makers and How do They Make Money?

-A market maker is a bank or brokerage company that stands ready every second of the trading day with a firm ask and bid price.
-This is good for you, because when you place a market order to sell your 1,000 shares of Disney, the market maker will actually purchase the stock from you, even if he doesn't have a seller lined up.
+Market makers literally make markets for stocks, thus their name.
+They typically are banks or brokerage companies that stand ready every second of the trading day with firm ask-and-bid prices.
+This is good for you because when you place a market order to sell your 1,000 shares of Disney, a market maker will purchase the stock from you, even if it doesn't have a seller lined up.
 The same process happens when placing a market order to buy shares of stock.
-In doing so, they are literally "making a market" for the stock.
-Without market makers, it would take considerably longer for buyers and sellers to be matched up with one another, reducing liquidity and potentially increasing trading costs as it became more difficult to enter or exit positions.

 Market makers must be compensated for the risk they take.
-What risks?
-What if he buys your shares of common stock in IBM then IBM's stock price begins to fall before a willing buyer has purchased the shares?
-To prevent this, the market maker maintains a spread on each stock he covers.
+For example, a market maker could buy your shares of common stock in IBM just before IBM's stock price begins to fall and fail to find a willing buyer to recoup expenses.
+To prevent this, market makers maintain a spread on each stock they cover.

-Using our previous example, the market maker may purchase your shares of IBM from you for $100 each (the ask price) and then offer to sell them to a buyer at $100.05 (the bid price).
-The difference between the ask and bid price is only $.05, but by trading millions of shares a day, he's managed to pocket a significant chunk of change to offset his risk.
+If a market maker purchases your shares of IBM from you for $100 each (the ask price), it would offer to sell them to a buyer at, for example, $100.05 (the bid price).
+The difference between the ask and bid price is only 5 cents, but by trading millions of shares a day, the market maker pockets a significant chunk of change to offset risk.